Bridges User Guide: File Spaces

 mkdir $SCRATCH/results RC=1 n=0 while [[ $RC -ne 0 && $n -lt 20 ]]; do rsync -aP $LOCAL/ $SCRATCH/results RC=$? let n = n + 1 sleep 10 done

 This code fragment copies your files to a directory in your pylon5 file space named results, which you must have created previously with the mkdir command.
-Again it will loop at most 20 times and stop if it is successful.
+It will loop at most 20 times and stop if it is successful.

 Memory files ($RAMDISK)